mprevide/dojot/storage/time-series/influxdb/storer/README.md

 ### Dojot's messages from Kafka topics

-The **InfluxDB-Storer** consuming dojot's messages from kafka topics  with the suffixes below and can handle the messages described below in each topic.
+The **InfluxDB-Storer** consumes dojot's messages from kafka topics with the suffixes below and can handle the messages described below in each topic.

 - `*.dojot.tenancy` (Messages related to tenants' life cycle)
   - `CREATE` (Tenant was created):